sourcegraph/handbook/content/strategy-goals/strategy/code-graph/code-intelligence/index.md

 ### What's next and why

 - **Adding precise C# and Ruby language support:** Based on our team's bandwidth and skill set, we are not planning to work on these languages this quarter.
 However, to support our [Grow ARR and Iterate with existing customers first](../../index.md#this-year-fy23) goals, we are working towards prioritizing these languages later this year based on current customer language share and associated ARR.

+- **Add support for a wider set of package hosts:** We currently support Maven packages and are finalizing work to support NPM packages.
+In the near future we want to expand our support to cover PyPi, NuGet and RubyGems.
+See [Unlock dependency navigation theme](#themes) for strategic reasoning.

+- **Auto-indexing on prem goes GA:** Once we've validated adoption in Beta phase focus on identifying feedback patterns and solving issues to make the auto-indexing generally available to all customers.

 ### What we're not working on & why